Skip to main content

 About

-TRON: Catalyst is a single player hack and slash game.
+TRON: Catalyst is a single player hack and slash game with a science fiction theme.
 It was developed by Bithell Games and was released on June 17, 2025.
 It received mostly positive reviews from both critics and players.

 The Arq Grid stands on the brink of collapse.
 With your Identity Disc and Light Cycle, fight to escape by wielding the power of the Glitch loop.
 Electrifying action and a rich story combine in a new adventure set within Disney’s iconic TRON universe.